harness/developer-hub/docs/chaos-engineering/configure-chaos-experiments/probes/configure-and-add-probe.md

 ---
-title: Configure and Add Probe(s)
+title: Configure and add probe(s)
 sidebar_position: 2
 ---

 A probe explores the behavior of a [system that is in a chaotic or unpredictable state](../../technical-reference/chaos-faults) and helps validate the [declarative hypothesis](../../technical-reference/probes/overview.md) set by the user.
 The goal of a chaos probe is to understand the underlying patterns and laws that govern the behavior of these systems, and use this understanding to predict or control their behavior.

-This section walks you step-by-step through how to configure and add probes to a chaos experiment.
+This section walks you through how to configure and add probes to a chaos experiment.

 ## Before you begin